Last updated: January 25, 2019

 Web browsers may display a notification if they require Java to display content, but Java is not enabled or installed.
 The notification may say, Sorry your browser is not Java enabled, or something similar.
 It is possible that Java is not installed on your computer.
 You may need to install Java first in order to enable it.
-To troubleshoot the issue, please follow the steps below:
+To troubleshoot the issue, follow the steps below:

 Step 1.
 Enable Java

-Be certain that you are using the latest Java version.
+Be certain you are using the latest Java version.
 For information specific to your favorite web browser, please see our articles about how to enable Java in:

 Step 2.
 Set which web browsers should use Java

 Select which browser installation(s) on your computer should use the latest Java version you installed.
 Click the Start button on your computer, and click All Programs (on Windows 7) or All apps (on Windows 10).
 Find Java in the list of programs (which may also say Java (32-bit) or Java (64-bit)).

 Double-click Java to launch the Java Control Panel in a new window (on Windows 10, click Configure Java under Java in the apps list).
 In the Advanced tab, scroll to the Default Java for browsers section, and make certain to check each check box.